Report: Google planning big New York City expansion

-NEW YORK (AP) - The Wall Street Journal reports that Google is planning a major expansion in New York City.
+NEW YORK (AP) - Google is planning a major expansion in New York City, according to a report in the Wall Street Journal .

 The newspaper reported Wednesday that the company plans to add space for more than 12,000 additional New York workers.
 The Journal cited anonymous people familiar with the plans.